GHOoO10/ERPNext-Course/README.md

-# Lecture_Projects
+# ERP Next Course
-Applied Projects required during lectures to learn the ERP Next system
+All files of the ERP Next course, Sana'a University, College of Computer - for graduation projects